abdullahgarra/ThePhishermen/README.md

 **Authorization with Google**

-9. Click on the extension icon. <br>
+9. Click on the extension icon from browser. <br>
 10. Select the Gmail account you want to work with and log in if needed.<br>
 11. Go to gmail to start the extension.<br>
 12. Accept any incoming warnings comming from Google<br>